-ABC Carpet & Home, Crown Regent Bone China, Maison Jansen, Maison Baguès, Minton from Period Elegance, Ca, Tiffany & Co., and 18th- and 19th-century French furniture.
+ABC Carpet & Home; Crown Regent Bone China; Maison Baguès; Maison Jansen – including Louis XVI style, Jansen chairs from the descendants of Stéphane Boudin; Minton from Period Elegance, Ca; Tiffany & Co. and 18th- and 19th-century French furniture.

 Contemporary Furniture and Furnishings:

-Pilgrim New York – Vintage Chanel Paris gold-plated chain necklace and Vintage Chanel Paris logo earrings.
+Pilgrim New York – Vintage Chanel Paris gold-plated chain necklace and logo earrings.